 What is AUR?

 One of the most important things about Arch Linux is the AUR (Arch User Repository).
-It is a community-driven software repository for Arch Linux users which contains PKGBUILDs, allowing users to compile and build their own packages that do not exist in the official repository from the source.
+It is a community-driven software repository for Arch Linux users that contains PKGBUILDs, allowing users to compile and build their own packages that do not exist in the official repository from the source.

 In this article, we shall look at some of the best AUR helpers that users can rely on to easily install PKGBUILDs all of which are using the Arch user repo as source.